rar254/project-2/README.md

 With these libraries we were able to create the following visualizations for the datasets listed above

 -	Statistics by Period
-o	A bar graph that shows the number of incidents per year over a 77-year time period.
+ *	A bar graph that shows the number of incidents per year over a 77-year time period.

 -	Worst geographical regions
-o	A scatter plot that shows the number of accidents per country. o	A bar graph that shows the number of accidents per country. o	A leaflet map that conveys the amount of accidents per country through increased or decreased marker size.
+ * A scatter plot that shows the number of accidents per country.
+ *	A bar graph that shows the number of accidents per country.
+ *	A leaflet map that conveys the amount of accidents per country through increased or decreased marker size.

--	100 Worst aviation accidents (including ground fatalities) o	????
+-	100 Worst aviation accidents (including ground fatalities)
+ * ????